 1. Perhaps it’s only a virally transmitted bad habit.
 Teenagers sprinkle their speech with enough “you know”s and “like”s to drive the average grandparent to drink.
 They clearly get it from each other.
 Probably some prominent NPR host started the habit and the rest just unconsciously adopted it.
 Maybe they need to have a “sense” jar where they must deposit a quarter every time they use the word.
 A penny would make more “cents” but I don’t think it’s enough punishment.
 (OMG, I really apologize for what I just wrote – but not enough to delete it.
 Yet.)

-2. Maybe it’s a post-modern capitulation to the elusiveness of fact.
+2. Maybe all these sense questions are post-modern capitulation to the elusiveness of fact.
 The problem is that a basic mistrust of certainty, a very good trait in anyone, especially a journalist, when taken too far leads to susceptibility to spin, which is fatal to good reporting.
 If someone expresses an idea with enough confidence a reporter might just believe the tone rather than the substance, due to their own bare cupboard of trusted knowledge.
 That’s how we ended up at war with Iraq.
 The neocons seemed so all-fired confident with their “we make reality” stuff that the reporters and a lot of Americans just went with it.

 3. Maybe it’s simply too much time in the studio.
 Recently I got to thinking about radio recording studios.
 They are a bit like sensory deprivation tanks – usually no windows to the outside world, dark, silent except for what comes in through the earphones.
 Maybe the isolation someone in such a room feels inspires them to reach out for more senses from those outside somewhere.